cmpsc24/Project-2/README.md

 The approach is novel in that it demonstrates how simple algorithms can be used to achieve meaningful outcomes in disaster planning, making the project accessible for real-world applications.

- Installation and usage instructions: Provide clear instructions for installing and using the software.
+ Installation and usage instructions:

 Code structure : explanations.
 Defining Locations: First it defines the geographic coordinates for the shelters, evacuation points, and the hurricane’s current position.
 Then, Distance Calculation: The simple_distance() function calculates the absolute difference in latitude and longitude between the hurricane and each resource (shelter or evacuation point).
 Identifying Closest Resources: The find_closest_resources() function calculates and sorts the distances to find the closest two shelters and evacuation points.